-Start your “musical fantasy” with an actor in a raven suit spouting one-liners and your work will face an uphill battle.
-Erik Haagensen and Richard Isen’s long-in-gestation musical “A Fine & Private Place” manages to surmount the bird, mostly, although the raven continually bring the fantasy down to earth.
+Authors beware.
+Start your “musical fantasy” with a 50-year-old actor hopping around in a raven suit spouting one-liners — simultaneously delivering “bagels with a schmear” in takeout bags from H&H — and your often-impressive work will face an uphill battle.
+Erik Haagensen and Richard Isen’s long-in-gestation musical “A Fine & Private Place” manages to surmount the bird, mostly, although the raven (and the cheap jokes that occasionally pep up the script) continually bring the fantasy down to earth.